What Is the Employee Succession Planning Process?

 Incorporate Criteria Needed for Advancement

-A formal succession planning process uses documented criteria to identify the steps required to progress into a higher position.
+A formal succession planning strategy typically uses documented criteria to identify the steps required to progress into a higher position.
 When a succession plan is properly implemented, employees can be rated consistently on metrics that align with the company's goals and business strategies.
 Managers can compare candidates for promotion based on the criteria identified and determine which employees currently have the skills to progress.
 During annual performance evaluations, managers can also use the succession plan's advancement criteria to provide feedback to those looking to progress to a higher position.
 By giving managers a way to communicate which skills are needed to advance, employees can better understand where they should focus their time spent on career development.

-Institute a Mentorship Program to Help Employees Grow
+Institute a Mentorship Program To Help Employees Grow

 Designated mentors can be an important part of the employee succession planning process.
 Developing a one-on-one relationship with a higher-level staff member gives employees the opportunity to ask specific questions about career advancement.
 The mentor's higher level of experience allows them to guide staff members with leadership potential and encourage the development of crucial skills needed to progress.
 In addition to working with a mentor, employees with potential to advance may also wish to shadow someone in a role they're interested in.
 Shadowing, even for a short time, can offer insight into the expectations and workflow of a more challenging position.

-Review Succession Plans as the Business Changes
+Review Succession Plans As the Business Changes